 As this fall season rolled around, I could wait to try to make a new version of this cake.
-I discovered the fun in making cast iron skillet cakes when I made this pineapple upside down skillet cake a few summers ago.
-Baking cakes in cast iron skillets is such a fun and rustic way to not only bake cakes but also to serve them.
+I discovered the fun of making cast iron skillet cakes when I made this pineapple upside-down skillet cake a few summers ago.
+Baking cakes in cast iron skillets is such a fun and rustic way to not only bake cakes but also serve them.

-What I love most about this cake actually isn’t how it looks or even how it tastes.
-It’s how simple it is.
+What I love most about this cake actually isn't how it looks or even how it tastes.
+It's how simple it is.
 Simple as in FIVE ingredients.
 Yep.
 You read that right.
-See, the beauty of this recipe is that it uses a cake mix for the base of the apple spice cake.
-I’m all about homemade desserts from scratch but in a pinch this recipe is ideal for a quick and easy dessert.
+You see, the beauty of this recipe is that it uses a cake mix for the base of the apple spice cake.
+I'm all about homemade desserts from scratch, but this recipe is ideal for a quick and easy dessert in a pinch.

 How do you make a cake in a cast iron skillet?

-You make a cake in a cast iron just like a regular cake!
-Mix up cake mix according to instructions, pour into pan and bake at 350? for 25 minutes or until cake is golden brown.
+You make a cake in cast iron just like a regular cake!
+Mix up the cake mix according to instructions, pour into a pan, and bake at 350ºF for 25 minutes or until the cake is golden brown.

 How do you clean a cast iron skillet?

-Cleaning a cast iron skillet is easy, just wash with a sponge and soap.
-If food is stuck to pan or difficult to get off, use a pan scraper or you can also pour coarse salt into pan and use a sponge to
+Cleaning a cast iron skillet is easy, just wash it with a sponge and soap.
+If food is stuck to the pan or difficult to get off, use a pan scraper or you can also pour coarse salt into the pan and light scrub with a sponge.

 What does it mean to season a cast iron skillet?

-Seasoning a cast iron skillet just means to?prepare it for cooking.
+Seasoning a cast iron skillet just means preparing it for cooking.

 Why do you need to season a cast iron skillet?

-The surface of a cast iron is rough, which would make it hard to cook foods on.
-So by preparing it for cooking, we are adding oil to the pan and essentially trapping the oil on top of the bumpy surface.
+Cast iron surfaces are rough, which makes it hard to cook foods on.
+By preparing it for cooking, we are adding oil to the pan that essentially traps the oil on top of the bumpy surface.
 This allows food to cook without sticking or getting trapped in the rough surface of the skillet.